launchfort/flock/README.md

 If the migration ID is `@all` then all migtations will be rolled back.

+## Testing

+To test the plugins first run `docker-compose up` from the module directory.
+Then run `npm test`.

+## API

+*Coming Soon*

 ## Drivers

 Flock can be extended to support other databases through the use of plugins.
-The following plugins are supported by default:
+The following plugins are supported by default.

-- pg
+- flock-pg

-*NOTE: At this time the only plugin supported is pg and is hardcoded when calling the flock command line tool.
-In the future external plugins will be supported.*
+*NOTE: This driver may not always be installed by default in the future.*

-### pg
+### flock-pg

-The `pg` plugin adds support for connecting Postgres databases.
+The `flock-pg` driver adds support for connecting to Postgres databases.
 Every migration will have the following context passed to its `up` and `down` functions.

 ```
 {
   // The name of the migrations table
-  tableName: string,
+  migrationTable: string,
   // The Client instance (pg module)
   client: pg.Client,
   tableExists(tableName: string): Promise<boolean>,